dmitriz/aligna/opinionated/rules-js.md

 ### Core Principles for AI Assistants

-- **Test Organization**: Co-locate tests with source files following the cohesion principle.
+- **Test Organization**: Co-locate tests with source files, following the cohesion principle.
 - **Secrets Management**: Use `.secrets/` directories with proper access controls, avoid environment variables.
 - **Configuration**: Prefer `.js` files for dynamic configuration over other approaches.
 - **Documentation**: Use comprehensive JSDoc and markdown documentation.